 | Working days | Mid-November | National Day (1 Oct), Chung Yeung (19 Oct), weekends all excluded |

-The difference can easily exceed a week.
-Getting the method wrong is not a rounding error — it is a material mistake.
+The gap exceeds a week.
+This is not a rounding error — it is a material mistake that can trigger penalties, missed filings, or contractual disputes.

 Recommended workflow